Probabilistic inference with pomegranate#

 0.8226711560044894

 Bayesian network is a graphical model (a graph) of dependencies of probabilistic variables.
-The network cane be used for estimating the joint probability function:
+The network can be used for estimating the joint probability function:

 \[ P(x_1, x_2, ..., x_n) = \Pi_{i=1}^{N}P(x_i | \mathrm{parents}(x_i)) \]